oahlen/slides/nix/slides.md

 # FHS
 * Lends itself poorly for reproducibility:
   * /lib/libudev.so ... bad
-  * /lib/libudev.so.1.6.3 ... better but many unkowns like build flags
+  * /lib/libudev.so.1.6.3 ... better but many unknowns like build flags
   * What if we want different versions of the same library?

 ---